iz-hafiz-ismail/Kotlin-Sub-Project/Live data + View Model/MatchScoreCounterLiveDataViewModel/readme.md

 <br>

 ### Explanation
-- Match Score Counter is where help user to count score mark.
-So, it very simple app which use View Model with Live Data with binding method.
-The reason we using View Model is to avoid lost data during confoguration change.
-There are may way for configuration change to occur which when screen oriented, language change, keyboard chang and etc. I also make sure that the screen show better placement of object when screen change to landscape mode, that why i have 2 layout for one activity
+- Match Score Counter was an app where it help user to count score mark.
+It is a very simple app which use View Model and Live Data with binding method.
+The reason we using View Model is to avoid data lost during configuration change.
+There are many way for configuration change to occur which when screen oriented, language change, keyboard chang and etc. I also make sure that the screen show better placement of object when screen change orientation to landscape mode, that why I have 2 layout for one activity.
 - This project use:
   - Data Binding
   - Live Data